 Do you like designing new computer networks and enjoy technical work?
-Then, a career as a Network Architect could be perfect for you.
+If yes, a career as a Network Architect could be perfect for you.

-Network Architects are professionals who design efficient, affordable, and reliable network infrastructures meeting organisations' long-term IT business goals.
+Network Architects design efficient, affordable, and reliable network infrastructures to meet organisations' long-term IT business goals.

 To become a Network Engineer, you must have a bachelor's degree in computer science, networking, information technology, or a related field.
 Prior work experience and professional certifications in networking are favoured.

-This comprehensive guide will help you discover what working as a network architect can be like and how to get started in this profession.
+This blog will help you discover what working as a network architect can be like and how to get started.
+You will learn about the network architect's skills, qualifications, courses, certifications, what they do, salary, and more.

 1. What Are Network Architects?